Cheefaleaf/psalm-review/fall2026/content/wed-w2-hs-handout.md

 **Memory verse:** *"For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God."* — 2 Corinthians 5:21

 **1.** Verses 1–3 describe where everyone starts, then verses 4–9 turn.
 In verses 4–9, what did God do?
-Circle every verb that has God as the subject.
+Write every verb that has God as the subject.

 &nbsp;